cloudflare/cloudflare-docs/content/zaraz/web-api/http-api.md

 | `return` | Information that tools return. |
 | `cookies` | Cookies that tools want to set for the user. |

-{{</table-wrap>}}

-Note that you do not have to process the information above, but some tools might depend on this to work properly.
-You can start using the HTTP Events API without processing the information in the table above and adjust accordingly later.
+You do not have to process the information above, but some tools might depend on this to work properly.
+You can start using the HTTP Events API without processing the information in the table above, and adjust accordingly later.